artyomagadzhanyan421/taskify/README.md

 - [React Loading Skeleton](https://github.com/dvtng/react-loading-skeleton.git) for loading states
 - [Boxicons](https://github.com/atisawd/boxicons.git) for web icons integration

-## 📂 Pages & Components

-Some components and routes, for example ```/``` (home), ```/edit/:id```, or ```/read/:id```, are only accessible to authenticated users.
-When a user signs in, the server generates a JWT and sends it back to the client.
-The token is then stored in ```localStorage```.

-### Pages
-- SignUp - create a new account
-- SignIn - log in to access tasks
-- Home - view tasks and navigate using the Navbar
-- Read - view detailed information about a task
-- Edit - edit an existing task
-- Add - create a new task

-### Components
-- Navbar - navigation bar with a sign-out button
-- Tasks - the list of tasks using a responsive grid layout
-- NoTasks - shows alert message if no tasks were created
-- Error - renders API error messages
-- LoadingTasks - displays loader component for all tasks
-- LoadingTask - loading state for a single task
-- LoadingForm - skeleton loader to render Edit page information

 ## ⚙️ Installation & Setup

 > [!IMPORTANT]